Distortedlogic/block.ten/README.md

 # MVP of Block.ten

 Elegantly simple web frontend to view the latest 10 blocks of the EOS Blockchain, plus price.
+Using Next.js, React, easy-peasy (Redux) with typed hooks, Chakra-ui.

 ## Non-Devs